-- The Police Youth Aid programme is for minor offending. - The aim is to repair the harm, consider the best interests and well-being of the young person, meet the needs of both the young person and the victim(s) and make a plan to address the offending and its underlying causes. - If you commit a minor offence like shoplifting, you'll either get a police warning or a Police Youth Aid officer who is trained to work with children and young people will work with you on an Alternative Action Plan. - An Alternative Action Plan can involve things like: - Written or face-to-face apologies - Counselling - Working with families and communities - Participating in projects, courses or pro-social activities - A curfew - And more! - 70-80% of young people who come under the Youth Justice system use the Alternative Action Plan. - Alternative Action Plans are like the adult 'diversion' process (see the next section for more on diversion).
+- The Police Youth Aid programme is for minor offending. - The aim is to keep youth out of court, prevent reoffending and to make up for what happened through an Alternative Action Plan. - If you commit a minor offence like shoplifting, you'll either get a police warning or a Police Youth Aid officer who is trained to work with children and young people will work with you on an Alternative Action Plan. - An Alternative Action Plan can involve things like: - Written or face-to-face apologies - Counselling - Working with families and communities - Participating in projects, courses or pro-social activities - A curfew - And more! - 70-80% of young people who come under the Youth Justice system use the Alternative Action Plan. - Alternative Action Plans are like the adult 'diversion' process (see the next section for more on diversion).